 Human CRIP2 Baculovirus-Insect cells Overexpression Lysate: 产品信息

 This Human CRIP2 overexpression lysate was created in Baculovirus-Insect cells and intented for use as a Western blot (WB) positive control.
-Purification of CRIP2 protein (Cat: 14552-H20B) from the overexpression lysate was verified.
+Purification of CRIP2 protein (Cat: 14552-HNCB) from the overexpression lysate was verified.

-The recombinant human CRIP2/GST chimera consists of 445 amino acids and has a calculated molecular mass of 50.3 kDa.
-The recombinant protein migrates as an approximately 49 kDa band in SDS-PAGE under reducing conditions.
+The recombinant human CRIP2 consists of 210 amino acids and predicts a molecular mass of 22.6 KDa.
+It migrates as an approximately 26 KDa band in SDS-PAGE under reducing conditions.

 Human CRIP2 Baculovirus-Insect cells Overexpression Lysate: 使用指南

 Cell lysate was prepared by homogenization of the over-expressed cells in ice-cold modified RIPA Lysis Buffer with cocktail of protease inhibitors (Sigma).
 Cell debris was removed by centrifugation.
 Protein concentration was determined by Bradford assay (Bio-Rad protein assay, Microplate Standard assay).
 The cell lysate was boiled for 5 min in 1 x SDS loading buffer (50 mM Tris-HCl pH 6.8, 12.5% glycerol, 1% sodium dodecylsulfate, 0.01% bromophenol blue) containing 5% b-mercaptoethanol, and lyophilized.

 1. Centrifuge the tube for a few seconds and ensure the pellet at the bottom of the tube.

 2. Re-dissolve the pellet using 200μL pure water and boil for 2-5 min.